evisha/github-profile-search/README.md

 The application uses lazy-loading to load modules dynamically.

+## State management
+Use of Akita as State-management library - TBD

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).